thelonious/kld-intersections/README.md

 ## Use Your Own Objects

 If you have a look at the code, you'll find that the Shapes and Affine Shapes APIs are quite simple.
-These APIs create instances of the IntersectionArgs class.
-In turn the IntersectionArgs class is quite simple too, consisting of two properties: `name` and `args`. `name` is the name of the shape or curve as defined in the table describing the [Intersection API](#intersection-api).
-Likewise, `args` is an array of the arguments described in arguments column in that same table.
+These APIs create instances of the `IntersectionArgs` class.
+In turn the `IntersectionArgs` class is quite simple too, consisting of two properties: `name` and `args`. `name` is the name of the shape or curve as defined in the table describing the [Intersection API](#intersection-api).
+Likewise, `args` is an array of the arguments described in the arguments column in that same table.
 So, you can pass in any object to `Intersection.intersect` as long as it contains those two properties which need to follow the name and argument conventions just described.

 # Known Issues